The Remarkables Ski Field is a training ground for important pooches

 Cardrona Alpine Resort has the most extensive terrain park facilities in the Southern Hemisphere, and Treble Cone has the longest vertical rise, put those together on one ski pass and you have the best of both worlds.

-If you're here for a long weekend you can ski one field one day, another the next and chose your favourite to ski for the final day.
+If you're here for a long weekend you can ski one field one day, another the next and choose your favourite to ski for the final day.
 Wicked!

 The Remarkables Ski Area is home to a number of Kea